issacto/exam_notes/AWS_ML/readme.md

 * **Purpose**: A method of representing categorical data (e.g., handwritten text) by transforming it into a new numerical representation where each category becomes a binary (0 or 1) feature.

-### L. Substitute Variables

-* **Method**: Add substitute variables for each missing feature.
-When a feature has a missing value for a sample, set the substitute variable to 1 for that feature, and when it has a valid value, set the variable to 0.

 ### M. Example Feature Engineering Scenarios